flotpython/webintro/notebooks/41-exo.md

   * `stop()`
   * `resume()`
   * `clear()`

+* it may be helpful to create a convenience function that creates an SVG element inside a container that is found through its id;
+  e.g. `create_spinning_wheel("spin-container")` would create (and return) a `SpinningWheel` instance inside (the element found by selector) `#spin-container`

 * attach to the `load` event of your page
-* a function that creates the spinnig wheel and then and stops it after a fixed duration
+* a function that creates the spinning wheel and then and stops it after a fixed duration

 <!-- #region slideshow={"slide_type": ""} -->